search icon

 • By enabling the company to continue operations

 There are other ways that a business benefits from having capital assets.
-For example, selling an unprofitable piece of property generates cash for your business.
+For example, selling an unprofitable piece of property generates cash for a business.
 Selling such assets also provides an opportunity for a company to change locations or buy new equipment.

 Capital Assets Benefits